Maria Heikkilä

 Description of research and teaching

-Courses I have taught at the University of Helsinki include Extended insect identification, Biological collections and Introduction to cladistic methods.
+Courses I teach at the University of Helsinki include Extended insect identification and Biological collections.

 Education/Academic qualification